Inside UK's first U-Build house - Grand Designs Magazine : Grand Designs Magazine Inside UK's first U-Build house - Grand Designs Magazine

 Inside UK’s first U-Build house

-Look inside the UK's first U Build box house to be featured on Channel 4's Grand Designs: The Street, hosted by Kevin McCloud.
+Look inside the UK's first U Build box house to be featured on Channel 4's Grand Designs: The Street

 The UK’s first U-Build house is strikingly contemporary, cost-effective and part of a pioneering community of self-builders in rural Oxfordshire and featured on Grand Designs: The Street.